pgpainless/pgpainless/docs/source/pgpainless-core/quickstart.md

 ### Decrypt and/or Verify a Message
 Decryption and verification of a message is both done using the same API.
-Whether a message was actually signed / encrypted can be determined after the message has been processed by checking the `OpenPgpMetadata` object which can be obtained from the `DecryptionStream`.
+Whether a message was actually signed / encrypted can be determined after the message has been processed by checking the `MessageMetadata` object which can be obtained from the `DecryptionStream`.

 To configure the decryption / verification process, the `ConsumerOptions` object is used: